wacncontent/CustomizeTool/output/articles/resource-group-overview.md

 For information about the REST API, see [Azure Resource Manager REST API Reference](https://msdn.microsoft.com/zh-cn/library/azure/dn790568.aspx).

-For information about using the preview portal, see [Using the Azure Preview Portal to manage your Azure resources](/documentation/articles/resource-group-portal).
+For information about using the portal, see [Using the Azure Management Portal to manage your Azure resources](/documentation/articles/resource-group-portal).

 Azure Resource Manager supports cross-origin resource sharing (CORS).
 With CORS, you can call the Resource Manager REST API or an Azure service REST API from a web application that resides in a different domain.
 Without CORS support, the web browser would prevent an app in one domain from accessing resources in another domain.
 Resource Manager enables CORS for all requests with valid authentication credentials.